phinjensen/phinjensen.com/content/blog/2024/wrong-map-of-europe.md

 - The capital of Slovenia *is* Ljubljana, but it obviously shouldn't be where it is due to the switch listed above
 - Austria is listed as "Australia"
 - Zürich, Switzerland and Bern, Switzerland have their locations switched, roughly
-- Zürich isn't the capital of Switzerland, Geneva is...
+- Zürich isn't the capital of Switzerland, Bern is...[^1]
 - Geneva, Switzerland is switched with Genoa, Italy (which is an Italian city with which it [shares etymology](https://en.wikipedia.org/wiki/Geneva#Name))
 - There's a fictional country called "[Molvania](https://en.wikipedia.org/wiki/Molvan%C3%AEa)" where Slovenia should be
 - Florence, Italy is where Milan should be